ktsu-dev/RunCommand/README.md

 ### RunCommand Class

-- `Execute(string command)`: Executes a command synchronously.
+-   `Execute(string command)`: Executes a command synchronously and returns the process exit code.
-- `Execute(string command, OutputHandler outputHandler)`: Executes a command synchronously with custom output handling.
+-   `Execute(string command, OutputHandler outputHandler)`: Executes a command synchronously with custom output handling and returns the process exit code.
-- `ExecuteAsync(string command)`: Executes a command asynchronously.
+-   `ExecuteAsync(string command)`: Executes a command asynchronously and returns a task with the process exit code.
-- `ExecuteAsync(string command, OutputHandler outputHandler)`: Executes a command asynchronously with custom output handling.
+-   `ExecuteAsync(string command, OutputHandler outputHandler)`: Executes a command asynchronously with custom output handling and returns a task with the process exit code.

 -   ### OutputHandler Class

 Processes output in raw chunks:

 -   `OutputHandler(onStandardOutput, onStandardError)`: Constructor with handlers for output and error streams.

 ### LineOutputHandler Class

 Processes output line by line:

 -   `LineOutputHandler(onStandardOutput, onStandardError)`: Constructor with handlers for output and error streams.

->***NOTE:*** *The `OutputHandler` classes receive undelimited chunks of output directly from the process stream.
-The `LineOutputHandler` buffers this output and splits it by newline characters, invoking the delegates for each complete line.*
+> **_NOTE:_** _The `OutputHandler` classes receive undelimited chunks of output directly from the process stream.
+The `LineOutputHandler` buffers this output and splits it by newline characters, invoking the delegates for each complete line._

 ## License